sharhar/Leopard-EM/docs/programs/match_template.md

 ### Output result files

-The next block is the `match_template_result` configuration which defines where to save match template results to disk Note that these paths need to be writable by the user executing the program, and the `match_template_result` needs to be set to `true` if you are overwriting pre-existing result files.
+The next block is the `match_template_result` configuration which defines where to save match template results to disk Note that these paths need to be writable by the user executing the program, and the `match_template_result.allow_file_overwrite` field needs to be set to `true` if you are overwriting pre-existing result files.
+Otherwise the match template program will not proceed if the files already exist.

 ```yaml
 match_template_result: